Adobe PageMaker: Working with Master Pages

 Create a new master

-• Name it (for example, "Chapter Master").
+• Name it something descriptive (for example, "Chapter Master").

 Designing the Master Page

-Displaying Master Pages and Master Page Items
+Switching and Displaying Master Pages

 To modify or rename a master page:

-• Click OK to apply your changes.
+• Click OK to apply the changes globally.

-Apply, Edit, or Delete a Master
+Apply or Delete a Master

 What items belong on a master page?

-Will masters print?
+Will master page objects print?

-What happens when I delete a master?
+What happens if I delete a master page?

 You May Also Like